lck/odoo-devops-tools/README.md

 **Generate reproducible Odoo workspaces.**

-`odoo-devops-tools` is a small toolkit for local Odoo development, testing, and simple deployment workflows.
+`odoo-devops-tools` is a small toolkit for Odoo development, testing, and simple deployment workflows.
 Its main command, **`odt-env`**, reads a project definition and generates an inspectable workspace:

 ```text